craig-grant630/Breakfast-Ball/README.md

 ## Description ##

-Breakfast Ball is an inclusive website catering to golf enthusiasts of all ages and experience levels.
-Whether you're a complete beginner eager to embark on your golfing journey or an experienced player aiming to refine and expand your skills, Breakfast Ball provides a diverse selection of golf lessons.
-These lessons are carefully crafted to guide you through the fundamentals or help you elevate your game to the next level.
-The platform is designed to be both educational and engaging, making it a valuable resource for anyone looking to improve their understanding and enjoyment of golf.
+Breakfast Ball welcomes golfers of all ages and skill levels. ⁤⁤Breakfast Ball offers a variety of golf classes, whether you're an expert player looking to improve and broaden your abilities or a total novice ready to start your golfing journey. ⁤⁤These classes are expertly designed to walk you through the foundations or help you reach new heights in your performance. ⁤⁤The platform is an invaluable tool for anybody trying to have a better knowledge and appreciation of golf because it is intended to be both entertaining and instructional. ⁤

-Users can easily navigate the Breakfast Ball website to explore the wide range of information and lessons available.
-The site features sections on topics such as “Why Golf,” pricing details, skill levels, and contact information, along with a sign-up form for those interested.
-Whether you're already passionate about golf or simply curious to learn more, this site is tailored to anyone with an interest in the sport.
+The Breakfast Ball website is easy to navigate and offers a wealth of information and courses for users to explore. ⁤⁤There's a sign-up form for individuals who are interested, as well as sections on "Why Golf," cost, ability levels, and contact data on the website. ⁤⁤This website is designed for everyone with an interest in golf, regardless of whether you're currently an avid player or just interested in learning more.
 ![Breakfast Ball responsivity](./assets/images/am-i-responsive.webp)

 ## Inspiration

-The inspiration behind creating the Breakfast Ball website stems from a desire to make golf accessible and enjoyable for everyone, regardless of age or skill level.
-Recognizing that golf can be both an intimidating and rewarding sport, Breakfast Ball was designed to demystify the game and offer structured guidance to anyone interested in learning more.
-The website aims to be a comprehensive resource, providing clear information, affordable pricing, and tailored lessons to help users at any stage of their golfing journey.
-By creating an easy-to-navigate platform, Breakfast Ball seeks to inspire a love for golf and support individuals in developing their skills and confidence on the course.
+Inspired by the idea that golf should be accessible and pleasant to all people, regardless of ability level or age.
+Breakfast Ball was created with the understanding that golf can be a rewarding and scary sport.
+It provides organized instruction to those who are interested in learning more about the game.
+With its clear information, reasonable prices, and customized instruction, the website seeks to be a one-stop shop for golfers at any level of skill.
+Breakfast Ball aims to encourage a love of golf and assist people in improving their abilities and self-assurance on the course by providing an intuitive platform.

 ## User Experience
 ### **Project Goals**